sachin-acharya-projects/application-terminator/README.md

 #### Informations
 Do not delete Options.db file
 #### Test.py
-Ignore this File, it is not necessary for this typical project
+Ignore this File, it is not necessary for this project